This is a hike we did during our glamping trip back in April near Warner Springs, CA.

 Thanks to our host Laurie who was nice to draw me the map of the trailhead when she gave me a rundown of the place when we checked in the day before, it was super easy to find the parking and the trailhead.
 Parking is on a dirt turnout across from the fire station off route 79.
 The trail is behind the gate next to the fire station.

 It was such a lovely day.
 But then again, I think every day on vacation is a lovely day.
-That’s why I need to take vacation often.
+That’s why I need to take a vacation often.

 They got a kick out of Xena carrying the GoPro for us.
 She helped me recording the hike.
 With or without the GoPro, she brings smiles to everyone we run into on trails.
 I just love that.
 I will leave the link below for the video of this hike.

 Then we got out of the safety of the tall trees, and the last mile to the eagle rock was entirely exposed.
 Although it was mid-morning in early April, it was too warm for our liking.
 The heat is our enemy.

 An occasional breeze kept us from getting overheated.
 The temperature wasn’t high.
 It was just the strong sun’s rays of Southern California.
 Stay on PCT.
 Not all signs are this nice on this trail.
 This one is near the eagle rock.

 When we arrived at the eagle rock, I changed Xena into her Sun and Bug Blocker.
 I packed away other stuff and got up.
-First I couldn’t find her.
+At first, I couldn’t find her.
 Then I spotted her sitting next to the eagle.
 She is a pro!
 Haha.
 I laughed out so loud!!
 Isn’t this an awesome rock though?

 When you are ready, go back the way you came.
 We were happy when we made back to the shaded part of the trail with the creek.
 We spent some time in the creek to cool down before we continued on.